 You'll typically be asked to put down a minimum of 20%.
 This means that 20% of the purchase price needs to be paid to the bank before they will give you an additional investment capital.
 For many new investors, this is a ton of money!
 So, you may want to keep an eye on the real estate market by asking your bank frequently on investment property bank loan rates and requirements.

-Owning physical real estate is one of the best investments you can make if done right.
-This is because real estate allows you to take advantage of something called “leverage.”
-This is simply, in this sense, being in control of a larger asset for a smaller amount of money.
+Regardless, owning physical real estate is one of the best investments you can make if done right.
+This is because real estate allows you to take advantage of something called "leverage," where you can practically own a larger asset for a smaller amount of money.

 Investment #4: Crowdfunded Real Estate